mit-ll-responsible-ai/hydra-zen/CONTRIBUTING.md

 pip install pre-commit
 ```

-Then, in the top-level of the `rai_toolbox` repo, run:
+Then, in the top-level of the `hydra_zen` repo, run:

 ```console
 pre-commit install